 Licenses and Authorizations

-New Horizons Medical Institute, Inc. is certified by:
+New Horizons Medical Institute, Inc is Accredited by

 The mission of New Horizons Medical Institute is to provide allied health educational programs that are responsive to diverse students and communities and that will lead to careers in the allied health field.